What Are Ego Defense Mechanisms?

 - Rationalization: Rationalization is the act of rationalizing your wrong actions and creating a self serving explanation for what you did.
 Saying “I have the right to cheat in the exam because the lessons weren’t well explained” is a basic example of rationalization.

 - Suppression: Avoiding thinking about the unwanted event and burring it deep.
 Suppressed emotions can result in mood swings that come out of nowhere and in severe depression.
-In my book In my book, The ultimate guide to getting over depression i explained how ignoring your problems and allowing them to accumulate can be the primary source for depression.
+In my book, The ultimate guide to getting over depression i explained how ignoring your problems and allowing them to accumulate can be the primary source for depression.
 Some people face problems as soon as they encounter them while others bury them deeply in their subconscious minds or throw them behind their backs.
 When they do so their subconscious minds usually responds back with depression.

 - Sublimation: Sublimation is satisfying your socially unacceptable needs in a socially accepted way.
 For example becoming a boxer in order to satisfy your hidden need for violence.